ccao-data/data-architecture/dbt/README.md

 * Parquet files representing metadata tables that can be uploaded to S3 for aggregate analysis

-There are two instances when iasWorld data tests typically run:
+There are two instances when iasWorld tests typically run:

 1. Once per day by the [`test-dbt-models` GitHub workflow](https://github.com/ccao-data/data-architecture/actions/workflows/test_dbt_models.yaml),